-Self-Evaluation of 3.2 identified the following questions as our starting point to consider what we need to do better to ensure equality for all learners.
-We have effective systems in place to promote equality of attainment for all our learners.
+Self-Evaluation of 3.2 identified the following questions as our starting point to consider what we need to do better to ensure equity for all learners.
+We have effective systems in place to promote equity of attainment for all our learners.
 However, we felt there was still some questions to consider on tracking achievement and ensuring equity for all:

+- How well do we recognise and value the personal achievements of all learners? - How well do we track and recognise achievements? - How well are we capturing the impact of children and young people's achievements on our community? - What progress and achievement do children and young people gain from our outdoor learning experiences? - How well are we removing barriers to learning and ensuring equity for all?

+Our aim was to audit children's achievements inside and outside school to look for any inequality that may exist and put a plan in place to plug any gaps.

+Progress:

-How well do we recognise and value the personal achievements of all learners?
-How well do we track and recognise achievements?
-How well are we capturing the impact of children and young people's achievements on our community?
-What progress and achievement do children and young people gain from our outdoor learning experiences?
-How well are we removing barriers to learning and ensuring equity for all?
-Our aim was to audit children's achievements inside and outside school to look for any inequality that may exist and put a plan in place to ensure equity for all.
-A driver diagram is in place to ensure we have a shared vision across school to track Wider Progress: Achievements.
-An audit showed that we tracked and recognised wider achievements in a number of ways: Sharing the termly learning journey across the 4 contexts of learning with learner and their families; Our Across the Curriculum folder records achievements in school; Achievement Certificates at Assembly; Whole school Dojo points to encourage working together and realise the school vision and positive ethos; Active Stirling promotes wider achievements through sport; Instrumental tuition is available to all at Second Level learners and from P4 for individual tuition; Tracking of pupil involvement in after-school activities during Health Week; and End of term Achievements Leavers Assembly Impact Most learners have achieved their expected levels across P1 and P4 in literacy.
-Almost all learners achieved their expected level in numeracy.
-Almost all learners in P7 achieved their expected levels in literacy and numeracy.
+A driver diagram is in place to ensure we have a shared vision across school to track Wider Achievements.
+An audit of what was in place showed that we tracked and recognised wider achievements in a number of ways:

+- Sharing the termly learning journey across the 4 contexts of learning with learner's and their families: - Our Across the Curriculum folder records achievements in school; - Achievement Certificates at Assembly; - Whole school Dojo points to encourage working together and realise the school vision, values and positive ethos; - Active Stirling promotes wider achievements through sport; - Instrumental tuition is available to all at Second Level learners and additional individual lessons are offered from P4; - Tracking of pupil involvement in after-school activities during Health Week; and - End of term Achievements Assembly

+Impact

+Almost all learners have achieved their expected levels across P1 and P7 in literacy.
+The Majority of learners have achieved the expected levels in literacy in P4.
+Almost all learners achieved their expected level in numeracy in P1, P4 and P7.
 Learners who are not on track are given additional support through the Support for Learning Teacher and Support Assistants.

-Tracking the wider achievements of our learners ensures that the majority of our learners are: Successful Learners who have opportunities to experience success and achievement through the planned curriculum Confident Individuals who achieve success in planned outdoor learning activities Responsible Citizens who work together to make a positive impact on our community Effective contributors who demonstrate their 4 capacities within our wider community We recognise that there is room for improvement and this will be our next steps.
-We recognised that to plan, track and celebrate wider achievements more effectively we would need Next Steps to plan for improvement in a number of ways, these are: Collection of data and its interpretation improved to ensure that no child misses out; Creative approaches to additional clubs to encourage participation of all learners; Achievement walls in class celebrate achievements through the curriculum and beyond the Outdoor Learning planned for every day;
+Tracking the wider achievements of our learners ensures that the majority of our learners are:

+- Successful Learners who have opportunities to experience success and achievement through the planned curriculum - Confident Individuals who achieve success in planned outdoor learning activities - Responsible Citizens who work together to make a positive impact on our community - Effective contributors who demonstrate their 4 capacities within our wider community

+We recognise that there is room for improvement and this will be our next steps.

+Next Steps

+We recognised that to plan, track and celebrate wider achievements more effectively we would need to plan for improvement in a number of ways, these are:

+• Collection of data and its interpretation improved to ensure that no child misses out;
-Better opportunities for House Captains to lead clubs and activities for younger children; Stage a Hobbies Roadshow to share opportunities in school and local community; Introduce OSCARS - Out of School Certificate of Recognition & Success; and for Life, Learning and Work.

-Introduce a My Achievements Book with a focus on wider achievements and developing Skills
+- Creative approaches to additional clubs to encourage participation of all learners; - Achievement walls in class celebrate achievements through the curriculum and beyond the classroom; - Outdoor Learning planned for each week; - Better opportunities for House Captains to lead clubs and activities for younger children; - Stage a Hobbies Roadshow to share opportunities in school and local community; - Introduce OSCARS Out of School Certificate of Recognition & Success; and - Introduce a My Achievements Book with a focus on wider achievements and developing Skills for Life, Learning and Work.